Tom-Julux/core_project/README.md

 ### Requirements

-The tool requires

-In principle, the CoreTool only requires a working napari installation and could be installed from the plugins menus.
-Some model-backed plugins (for example SAM2 variants) will require a CUDA-capable GPU and the matching PyTorch + CUDA runtime for best performance.
-The project is tested on macOS and Linux.
-Windows may work as well but may encounter platform-specific issues.
-Please report any problems.
+The tool should in principle work wherever napari works.
+However, some plugins may have additional requirements (for example a CUDA-capable GPU for model inference).
+The project is also only tested on macOS and Linux.

 ### Local installation

-For the local installation, clone the repository and install plugin packages in editable mode.
+For a local installation, clone the repository and install plugin packages in editable mode.
 We recommend [uv](https://github.com/astral-sh/uv) for this purpose.

 ```bash
 # clone the repository